 This MD&A may contain forward-looking statements that involve a number of risks and uncertainties, including statements regarding the outlook for the Company's business and results of operations.
 By nature, these risks and uncertainties could cause actual results to differ materially from those indicated.
 Such risks and uncertainties include, without limitation, the various factors set forth in the Risks and Uncertainties section of the MD&A provided below, and are also discussed in public disclosure documents filed with Canadian regulatory authorities.
 No assurance can be given that results, performance or achievement expressed in, or implied by, forward-looking statements within this disclosure will occur, or if they do, that any benefits may be derived from them.
 Electrovaya disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.

 Our Company

 Electrovaya has been in business since 1996 and became listed on the Toronto Stock Exchange under the ticker symbol "EFL" in November 2000.
+By 2002, we began commercializing our Lithium Ion SuperPolymer ® technology.

 Our main businesses include: